Cheukting/Cheukting.github.io/_pages/public_speaking.md

 *£120 for a full day workshop - 1 day - once per month on Friday/ Saturday/ Sunday - 10 - 4 pm (UK time) - online - max 6 ppl*

-Are you afraid speaking in front of people, when there are many pairs of eyes looking at you adn waiting for you to open your mouth to speak, it can be daunting.
+Are you afraid speaking in front of people? when there are many pairs of eyes looking at you and waiting for you to open your mouth to speak, it can be daunting.
 The same can be apply for actors, while being on stage, when audiences watching, stage flight is a real thing!

 Cheuk has a unique background, before becoming a successful public speaker, she had taken actor trainings before and understand how actors learn to play on stage, how to capture the audiences while fighting against self-criticism and tell a great story.